rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/41_beginner/413_dynamic-configurations.md

 ```

 #### Adding device to rapyuta.io
-When [onboarding the device to rapyuta.io](/developer-guide/manage-machines/onboarding/) the environment variable **RIO_CONFIGS_DIR** is set locally on the device.
+When onboarding the device to rapyuta.io, the environment variable **RIO_CONFIGS_DIR** is set locally on the device.
 It is the location of the directory where all of the configurations that will be applied to the device are stored.
 {{% notice info %}}
 The value of **RIO_CONFIGS_DIR** is set to **/opt/rapyuta/configs**
 {{% /notice %}}